-Demi Moore's age-defying physique at 51 is reportedly due to a raw vegan diet and regular Pilates and yoga workouts.
+Demi Moore's age-defying physique at 51 is due to a raw vegan diet and Pilates and yoga workouts.

-Sources say Demi follows a mostly raw, vegan diet that features organic vegetables, fruits, green juices, smoothies, and soups.
+Sources said Demi follows a mostly raw vegan diet that features organic vegetables, fruits, green juices, smoothies, and soups.
 Raw food devotees believe that eating greens, nuts, and seeds heated below 118°F preserves vitamins and minerals.

 Moore, who admitted she was obsessed with being young and skinny, used to do punishing daily workouts that included running six miles a day, long-distance cycling, and lifting weights for up to two hours daily.
 Ironically, Demi got thinner and fitter after scaling back on her intense exercise sessions during her 40s.